GlastonburyC/RNAPath/README.md

 cd ./preprocessing/features_extraction
 python extract_features.py
 ```
-* Parameters configuration in `preprocessing/features_extraction/config.yaml`
+* Parameter configuration in `preprocessing/features_extraction/config.yaml`
-* The output of features extraction for each slide is a .pt file containing a 2D tensor of shape (K, 384), where K is the number of tiles and 384 the number of features.
+* The output of the feature extraction step for each slide is a `.pt` file containing a 2D tensor of shape `(K, 384)`, where K is the number of tiles and 384 the number of features.
-* During features extraction, white patches that could have been included in the tissue mask are filtered out; tipically this happens if there are very small holes in the tissue sample.
-For this reason, we also store a .h5 file for each slide containing both the features and the final list of coordinates.
+* During features extraction, white patches that could have been included in the tissue mask are filtered out; typically this happens if there are very small holes in the tissue sample.
+For this reason, we also store a `.h5` file for each slide containing both the features and the final list of coordinates.

 # RNAPath